This topic describes how to import data from a MS Access (2003, 2007+) file.

 If the Source data is protected with a password, the Open MS Access database dialog box appears where you should enter the password.

-Data Import Wizard pages can slightly differ due to the product you have been using.
+Data Import Wizard tabs can slightly differ due to the product you use.

 Select a Source table or view.
 To quickly find them in the list, enter characters of a required name into the Filter field.
 The list will be filtered to show only those that contain such characters in their names.

 You can use a query for partial data import.
 Click Custom Query and edit the query.
-Click OK to save the changes.
+To save the changes, click OK.

 Specify a Target PostgreSQL connection, a database, a schema, and a table to import the data to.
 If you selected a table in Database Explorer before opening the Data Import wizard, the wizard will open with the predefined connection parameters of the selected table.
 To create or edit PostgreSQL connections, click the corresponding buttons.
 Click Next.